Dan Duchaine: Writing career

-In 1992 after being released from prison for a second time Duchaine began working for Bill Phillips' Muscle Media 2000 magazine writing a monthly Q&A column called "Ask the Guru".
-By this time Duchaine had published several books in his Underground Steroid Handbook series (co-authored with Michael Zumpano), and referred to himself as a Human Performance Theorist.
+In 1992, after being released from prison for a second time, Duchaine began writing a monthly Q&A column called "Ask the Guru", in Bill Phillips' Muscle Media 2000 magazine.
+By this time Duchaine had published several books in The Underground Steroid Handbook series (co-authored with Michael Zumpano), and referred to himself as a "Human Performance Theorist".

 Duchaine was a low-carbohydrate diet advocate.
 In his 1996 book Underground Bodyopus: Militant Weight Loss & Recomposition, Duchaine advocated a ketogenic diet known as the "Bodyopus diet".

+Duchaine also helped bootstrapping the writing career of Michael D Gundill (coauthor of several strength training and anatomy books with Frédéric Delavier).

 Death

 Duchaine was found dead on January 12, 2000, by his close friend Shelley Hominuk in his apartment in Carlsbad, California.
 Cause of death was complications resulting from polycystic kidney disease.